uribe-convers/Sequence_Capture_Data_Spring_2017/Processing_Data_HybPiper.md

 #Clean at 0.5 with Phyutility
 for i in *.aln; do phyutility -clean 0.5 -in $i -out $i"_cleaned_05.aln"; done

-mkdir Alignments
+mkdir Alignments Fasta
+mv *.fasta Fasta
-mv * .aln Alignments
+mv *.aln Alignments

 cd Alignments